Death Be Not Proud (book)

 Death Be Not Proud is a 1949 memoir by American journalist John Gunther.
 The book describes the decline and death of Gunther's son, Johnny, due to a brain tumor.
-The title comes from Holy Sonnet X by John Donne, also known from its first line as the poem Death Be Not Proud.
+The title comes from Holy Sonnet X by John Donne, also known from its first line as the poem "Death Be Not Proud".

-Before the book was published, memoirs about illness and grief were uncommon.
+At the time the book was published in the late 1940s, memoirs about illness and grief were uncommon.

 Synopsis

 The book is an account of Johnny Gunther's experience with a brain tumor, and ends with his death at age 17.

 The book consists of two parts.
 Part 1 contains the primary narrative of the book, while Part 2 contains additional letters written by Johnny, excerpts from his diary, and a short essay by his mother, Frances Gunther.

 The primary narrative consists of five chapters, and an Aftermath section.

 Chapter 1 begins with Johnny's diagnosis with a brain tumor in the spring of 1946.
 It describes the first operation that Johnny underwent, at the Neurological Institute of New York.
 The surgery confirmed the existence of the tumor.
 One of his doctors, Tracy Putnam, said, "It was about the size of an orange.
 I got half of it."
 Johnny recovered from the surgery, while the nature of the tumor was assessed: it was described as an "astroblastoma undergoing transformation".

 Chapter 2 begins in June 1946 when Johnny underwent daily X-ray treatment of his tumor until June 20.
 Johnny's vision was impaired to varying degrees because of papilledema (pressure on the nerves to the eyes) caused by the tumor.
 Johnny's parents, John and Frances, sought help from many sources.
 Between August 1 and 5, 1946, Johnny was treated with chlormethine, described by the author as mustard.
 Dr. Max Gerson was consulted, and Johnny began a special, highly regimented program of diet and enemas on September 7, 1946, visiting Dr. Gerson's nursing home for the first time.